frozenthrone-wow/frozenthrone-web/README.md

 5. run `npm run dev`.
 We're using Tailwind so we need this running to have our code parsed and CSS generated.

-3. When you are done with the visual changes, run `npm run build`
+6. When you are done with the visual changes, run `npm run build`
 *In case website is acting up, delete the `hot` file from `public` directory.*
+7. Enable `gmp` extension in `php.ini`

 ## Configuration
 In `.env` file: